-- 54 A person shall not be eligible for election/appointment to the board under clauses 58 to 61 unless he/she is a member of the organisation; a person appointed to the board under clause 61 need not, however, be a member of the organisation. - 55 A person will not be eligible for election or appointment to the board if he/she is: - - 55.1 disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005; or - 55.2 an employee of the organisation.
+- A person shall not be eligible for election/appointment to the board under clauses 56 to 59 unless he/she/they are a member of the organisation; a person appointed to the board under clause 61 need not, however, be a member of the organisation. - A person will not be eligible for election or appointment to the board if he/she/they are: - - 55.1 disqualified from being a charity trustee under the Charities and Trustee Investment (Scotland) Act 2005; or - 55.2 an employee of the organisation.